Time (Pink Floyd song): Composition

 "Time" is in the key of F♯ minor.
 Each clock at the beginning of the song was recorded separately in an antiques store.
-These clock sounds are followed by a two-minute passage dominated by Nick Mason's drum solo, with rototoms and backgrounded by a tick-tock sound created by Roger Waters picking two muted strings on his bass.
-With David Gilmour singing lead on the verses and with Richard Wright singing lead on the bridges and with female singers and Gilmour providing backup vocals, the song's lyrics deal with Roger Waters' realization that life was not about preparing yourself for what happens next, but about grabbing control of your own destiny.
+These clock sounds are followed by a two-minute passage dominated by Nick Mason's drum solo, with rototoms and backgrounded by a tick-tock sound created by Roger Waters picking the muted second and third strings on his bass.
+David Gilmour sings lead on the verses, while Richard Wright sings lead on the bridges with female singers and Gilmour providing backup vocals.
+The lyrics deal with Roger Waters' realization that life was not about preparing yourself for what happens next, but about grabbing control of your own destiny.
+The recording was recorded quadraphonically by sound engineer Alan Parsons in an antique shop and begins with an homage to the song Klingklang (1971/1972) by the group Kraftwerk, or rather, is reminiscent of it.

 According to an interview by Phil Taylor in 1994, David Gilmour had been using a Lexicon PCM-70 to store the circular delay sounds heard in "Time", which could duplicate the kind of echo he used to get from his old Binson echo unit.

 The verse chords cycle through F♯ minor, A major, E major, and F♯ minor again.
 During this section, Gilmour's guitar and Wright's keyboards are panned to the extreme right and left of the stereo spectrum, respectively.
 Gilmour sings lead during this section.

 The bridge section, with Wright singing lead, has a notably "thicker" texture, with the female backing vocalists singing multi-tracked "oohs" and "aahs" throughout, and Gilmour singing harmony with Wright in the second half.
 The chords of this section are D major seventh to A major ninth, which is repeated.
-The D major seventh, with the notes of D, F♯, A, and C♯, can be heard as an F♯ minor chord with a D in the bass, fitting the song's overall key.
 The second half progresses from D major seventh to C♯ minor, then B minor to E major.

 The first bridge leads to a guitar solo by Gilmour, which plays over the verse and bridge progressions.
 The solo is followed by another verse sung by Gilmour.
 When the bridge is repeated, it does not conclude on E major as before.
 Instead, the B minor leads to an F major chord, while Waters's bass stays on B, resulting in an unusual dissonance as a transition to the key of E minor for "Breathe (Reprise)".

 Pink Floyd performed the song live from 1972 to 1975, and after the departure of Waters, from 1987 to 1994.
 Waters began performing the song in his solo concerts, singing the verses himself, beginning in 1999 with In the Flesh and again with The Dark Side of the Moon Live from 2006 to 2008 (occasionally featuring guest appearances from Nick Mason) and the Us + Them Tour from 2017 to 2018.
 Gilmour has performed the song live on every one of his solo tours since Pink Floyd's Pulse tour, with the late Richard Wright sharing vocals until his death.